+Key Stage 4 (11)

+Course title: GCSE Geography B

+Exam board: Edexcel

+Specification Specification code: 1GB0

+Autumn 1 (September- October) Mumbai The city of Mumbai is studied in detail and students will explore the site, situation and function of this major city in the state of Maharashtra.
+They will explore the specific reasons behind its rapid growth, the dominant sectors in its economy and the specific challenges experienced by the people of Mumbai.
+Top down and bottom-up strategies are studied, and students will use the command words 'assess' and 'evaluate' to explore the effectiveness of these in tackling the many challenges a city of this size faces.

-Key Stage 4 (11) Course title: GCSE Geography B Exam board: Edexcel Specification code: 1GB0 Urban fieldwork in Newcastle.
-Autumn 1 (September- October) Students will investigate whether quality of life is better in Jesmond than Benwell.
+Autumn 2 (October- December) Newcastle case study and urban fieldwork.
+Students will study Newcastle and then investigate Newcastle whether quality of life is better in Jesmond than Benwell.
 They will prepare in advance of the trip by understanding what makes a good enquiry question and what data needs to be collected and why.
 The fieldwork will involve conducting questionnaires, environmental quality surveys, pedestrian and traffic counts.
 Back in the classroom, students will present and analyse their data primary and secondary data before evaluating the strengths and weaknesses of their investigation.
-Revision for Mocks - students will undergo a period of revision for the paper 2 exam.
-Autumn 2 (October- December) Tectonics Students investigate why the causes and impacts of tectonic activity and the management of these hazards vary with location.
-They will build upon their prior knowledge from studying this topic in their middle/first schools and in their science lessons and will be introduced to far greater technical detail relating to the composition and science and structure of the earth.
-They will learn to describe the earth's internal layers (including asthenosphere) and their properties e.g. temperature, density, composition and physical state.
-Spring 1 (January- February) The following three topics are examined within Component 3 paper - Making geographical Decisions paper People and the biosphere.
+Revision for Mocks - students will undergo a period of revision for the

+Spring 1 (January- February) Coastal change and conflict This includes understanding the physical processes of erosion, transportation, and deposition, as well as the impact of human activities on coastal environments.

+Spring 2 (February-April)

+The following three topics are examined within Component 3 paper - Making geographical Decisions paper

+People and the biosphere.

 Students will explore the 7 major biomes and what makes them different from one another in terms of their biotic and abiotic factors.

 They will learn about physical and human interactions in the living world and the many ways we rely on the biosphere for goods and essential services.